hydro47/jira-dependency-graph/README.md

 It is possible to either use the username/password combination or to login via the browser passing in `--cookie <JSESSIONID>`.
 This logins via the browser and is useful in scenarios where Kerberos authentication is required.

-### Closed Issues
+### ??Closed Issues

-By passing in `--ignore-closed` the system will ignore any ticket that is closed.
+??By passing in `--ignore-closed` the system will ignore any ticket that is closed.

 ### Multiple Issues